Week A

 What will happen at the start of the school year?

 There will be a delay for Year 7 students in starting to use the devices in lessons at the very start of the year as there will need to be time to distribute the devices to students or their parent/carer.
 After devices have been distributed within the first two school weeks, students will then only bring them to school during the following two weeks on the day they have their ICT/Computing lessons.
 This will enable students to set up their device and get connected to our network.
+Students will be expected to bring their device to school every day for use in lessons from Week 5 (30th September 2024).

 Online Safety